eclipse-che/che-operator/README.md

 ## How to Configure

-The operator watches all objects it creates and reconciles them with CR state.
-It means that if you edit a configMap **che**, the operator will revert changes.
+The operator watches all objects it creates and reconciles them with the CR state.
+This means that if you edit a **che** configMap, the operator will revert your changes.
 Since not all Che configuration properties are custom resource spec fields (there are simply too many of them), the operator creates a second configMap called **custom** which you can use for any environment variables not supported by CR field.
-The operator will not reconcile configMap custom.
+The operator will not reconcile the **custom** configMap.

 ## How to Build Operator Image